 - Update your email for any third-party services.
 Did you use your student @pepperdine.edu address to subscribe to a streaming service, sign up for a bank account, or register with another third-party system?
 Be sure to update these outside companies with the best contact information so that you don't permanently lose access after graduation or need to subscribe again.

 - Transfer or backup your email and data.
 When your student network account is disabled, you will lose access to your email account and Google Drive.
 Transfer or backup your data within the 90-day period before it is permanently deleted.

 - Download any LMS content.
 When your student network account is disabled, you will lose access to the LMS and similar tools.
 If there is specific content you wish you retain, be sure to manually download the content to your computer.
 Be sure to check each class syllabus for any copyright notices or limits on usage after the class ends or you graduate.

 - Download Zoom recordings.
 When your student network account is disabled, you will lose access to your Pepperdine Zoom account.
 Be sure to download any meeting recordings you wish to retain.

 - Download or transfer Qualtrics surveys or data.
 Did you conduct research while you were a student?
 Is the project continuing after you graduate?
 Be sure to download any relevant survey data and share it with any project partners.
 Don't forget to pause response collection on any older surveys, too.

 - Other tools or services?
-Think about other tools or services you may have used as a student, including any specialty services provided by your school.
-Access those services will you still have access and download any information that is important to you.
+Think about other tools or services that you may have used as a student, including any special services provided by your school or program.
+Be sure to access those services while you still can, and download any information that is important to you.

 While not an exhaustive list, we hope that these steps or considerations prove helpful.
 We wish you great success in all of your endeavors!